json-schema-language/spec/json-schema-language.md

 # Security Considerations

-Implementations of JSON Schema will necessarily be manipulating JSON data.
+Implementations of JSON Schema Language will necessarily be manipulating JSON data.
 Therefore, the security considerations of [@!RFC8259] are all relevant here.

 Implementations which evaluate user-inputted schemas **SHOULD** implement mechanisms to detect, and abort, circular references which might cause a naive implementation to go into an infinite loop.
 Without such mechanisms, implementations may be vulnerable to denial-of-service attacks.

-# Acknowledgments

-Thanks to Gary Court, Francis Galiegue, Kris Zyp, Geraint Luff, Jason Desrosiers, Daniel Perrett, Erik Wilde, Ben Hutton, Evgeny Poberezkin, Brad Bowman, Gowry Sankar, Donald Pipowitch, Dave Finlay, Denis Laxalde, Henry Andrews, and Austin Wright for their work on the initial drafts of JSON Schema.
+Implementations of JSON Schema Language **SHOULD NOT** naively attempt to fetch and evaluate schemas when they are referred to using the `ref` keyword.
+Doing so could lead to denial of service.
+Instead, implementations should only fetch schemas through secure channels, and should only fetch and evaluate schemas from trusted sources.

 {backmatter}